 Already, we're impressed with how fast our large order came in the mail.
 Plus we got a free gift!

-Below, we have options for live daisy plants from Burpee if you want immediate results.
+Below, we have options for more daisy seeds from Burpee if you want to add these to your garden.

 - Crazy Daisy

 - Snow Lady

 Shasta Daisy Plant Conclusion

 Even with its interesting history and complicated, diverse family group, the Shasta daisy remains simple and pure.